Published:

 Conforming: This is a home loan that meets or “conforms” to the underwriting guidelines and parameters used by Fannie Mae and Freddie Mac.
 A conforming loan can be sold to Fannie and Freddie via the secondary mortgage market.

 Conventional conforming loans account for the majority of overall loan volume in Washington State and nationwide.
 They’ve also become easier to obtain over the last few years, due to the continued easing of mortgage underwriting guidelines and requirements.
-And perhaps over the last few months, they’re still showing signs of loosening, though maintaining creditworthiness among borrowers and reduce risk is always the main focus.
+More recently, mortgage credit availability has shifted only modestly, while maintaining creditworthiness among borrowers and reducing risk remains a main focus.

 Here are some key points in regards to the mortgage underwriting standards: